Updated: 8th December 2022

 - give us feedback.

-b. advertising networks based inside and outside the EU; and
+b. advertising networks based inside and outside the UK; and

-c. information processing providers based outside the EU.
+c. information processing providers based outside the UK.

 - Trusted affiliate websites, networks and third party partners.

 Under data protection laws we are permitted to share some information where the reason for doing so is legitimate and isn’t outweighed by the effects it will have on the relevant individuals.
 On that basis we may pass your information to Data OD Ltd who may share this information with other third parties.